-Other revenue consists primarily of ancillary revenue such as rental income from renting available tower space or sub-channels and various other non-broadcast related revenues.
+Other revenue consists primarily of ancillary revenue such as rental income from renting available tower space or sub-channels, subscriber revenue from cable and satellite providers and various other non-broadcast related revenues.
 Other revenues related to renting tower space are recognized in accordance with ASC 842 - Leases.